zoranbrbora33/SQL/readme.md

 - **Databases**: Contains the databases from the book.
 - **Schemas**: Contains the schemas for the databases.
-- **Solutions**: Contains the solutions to the problems in the book, implemented in PostgreSQL.
+- **Solutions**: Contains the solutions to the problems in the book, implemented in PostgreSQL, pgAdmin 4.

 ## Chapters